Diana, Princess of Wales’s death ‘will be covered sensitively’ in The Crown

 An executive producer of The Crown said Diana, Princess of Wales’s death in season six will be recreated sensitively.

-Speaking as part of a panel at the Edinburgh International Conference Centre, Suzanne Mackie told the Edinburgh Book Festival it was important for the team behind the hit series to be “sensitive”.
+Speaking as part of a panel at the Edinburgh International Conference Centre, Suzanne Mackie told the Edinburgh TV Festival it was important for the team behind the hit series to be “sensitive”.

 She said: “The show might be big and noisy, but we’re not.
 We’re thoughtful people and we’re sensitive people.